BryanWilhite/Blog/2017-05/migrating-from-mef-to-unity.md

 <h2>WPF Prism: Migrating from MEF to Unity</h2>

 The Songhay System made historical, Desktop, investments in [Glenn Block’s MEF](https://www.hanselminutes.com/148/mef-managed-extensibility-framework-with-glenn-block) that must be converted over to Prism.
 This move is primarily under the influence of [Brian Lagunas](https://github.com/brianlagunas), his work on the open source manifestation of Prism.
 Lagunas made a simple, technical statement that I cannot ignore: [MEF is not an IoC container](http://stackoverflow.com/questions/216565/why-exactly-isnt-mef-a-di-ioc-container).
 Additionally, when you examine [the code samples for Prism 6.x](https://github.com/PrismLibrary/Prism-Samples-Wpf) we can see that MEF does not exist in the present of Prism (even though there is a ‘polite’ [NuGet package for MEF under Prism 6](https://www.nuget.org/packages/Prism.Mef/)).
-It must also be mentioned that the only MEF supporter I can see today is [Piotr Włodek](https://github.com/pwlodek).
-He is a powerhouse behind [MEFContrib](https://github.com/pwlodek/MefContrib) but I am not seeing .NET Core or .NET Standard teams _at Microsoft_ packing up MEF for a NuGet cross-platform future.
+It must also be mentioned that the only prominent MEF supporter I can see today is [Piotr Włodek](https://github.com/pwlodek).
+He is a powerhouse behind [MEFContrib](https://github.com/pwlodek/MefContrib) but I am not seeing .NET Core or .NET Standard teams _at Microsoft_ packing up MEF _in NuGet_ for a cross-platform future.

 <h3>Migrating from `BiggestBox` to `StudioFloor`</h3>